jaboc83/UBBuildTools/README.md

 and can be overridden to point to any relative path e.g. `"dist": "Bin"` would indicate that the Bin directory should be used to hold your distributable artifacts after a build.
 * The uniqueId field is a unique identifier that will be used in the psd1 manifest file.
+* The rootModule must be the name of your main .psm1 module file

 There is a built in project generator to flesh out the project struction that can be run by using the  `psinit` command.
 The command will run a wizard to